hds-sandbox/proteomics-sandbox/develop/setup.md

 ## Launch the Proteomics Sandbox application in UCloud

 Below are step-by-step instructions on how to launch the Proteomics Sandbox application in UCloud.
+Test.

 :one: Navigate to the workspace where your data is located.
 :two: Access the application menu by clicking on **Apps** in the left-hand side menu.